EasiestSoft/submit-software-to-easiestsoft.com/README.md

 - All directory names and file names should be lowercase
 - We do not accept commercial software, Adware, Malware, video converter/editor
+- Solutions that link to unsafe page or to non-https pages will be rejected
 - Usually we only accept English interface software, unless people can use it by following your very detailed tutorial
-- You can zip compress and send your solution to `submit at easiestsoft.com` with the subject `submit the-solution-folder-name` If you don't want to use github
+- You can zip compress and send your solution to email address: `submit at easiestsoft.com` with the subject `submit the-solution-folder-name` If you don't want to use github

 2019-12-22 by King Eca